cfstout/pr-watchtower/README.md

 - **Unified Dashboard**: View "Needs Review" and "My PRs" lists in a single TUI.
 - **Real-time Updates**: Automatically refreshes PR status at configurable intervals.
 - **Change Tracking**: Highlights new and updated PRs since you last checked.
+- **Build Status**: Visual indicators for build status (Success, Pending, Failure) and merge conflicts.
+- **PR Management**: Hide/unhide PRs, open in browser, and merge directly from the TUI.
 - **Automation**: Trigger GitHub Actions workflows directly from the TUI (e.g., for auto-fixing or deployment).
 - **Configurable**: Customize search queries and refresh intervals via `config.yaml`.